 The Dr. Mary Lois Tiffany Endowment by Dr. O. Lyle Tiffany and Dr. M. Lois Tiffany who were the first to support the Saturday Morning Physics program in May, 2000.

 The Hideko Tomozawa Endowment in memory of Hideko Tomozawa in recognition of her interest and loyal participation in the Saturday Morning Physics program.

 The Van Loo Family Endowment to support outstanding University students who present public lectures at Saturday Morning Physics.

 Friends of the Program-Donations of all sizes are needed to keep this program alive!

 How to Donate

 Donations to the Saturday Morning Physics Program help fund these informative academic presentations.
-If you would like to show your support for the program and donate, please click here.
+Show your support for the program by donating online.

 U-M Staff and Faculty can donate to Saturday Morning Physics by using University Payroll Deduction on Wolverine Access.
 Please use designation #365045.